 The large hillside, west of the raised walkway, is the main area of the mine operation.
 The area is underlain by the metamorphic rocks of the Chopawamsic Formation.

 During the mine’s operation and after its closure, sulfuric acid leaked into the soil and nearby stream from waste rock piles causing the soil and water to become too acidic to support life.
 Without any plants to hold the soil in place, erosion of the hill occurred rapidly and the stream became devoid of life.
 In 1994 the park cleaned up the mine to correct these harmful effects.

 This is the last stop on the main trail.
-As you walk back along the Pyrite Mine Road toward the scenic loop, take note of the rocks located along the hilltop and on the road.
+As you walk back along the Pyrite Mine Road toward the Scenic Drive, take note of the rocks located along the hilltop and on the road.
 They are Coastal Plain sediments and formed as streams flowed into an ancient tidal area of the Atlantic Ocean.